-I felt a terrifying lack of control to assure her with a positive outcome.
-Loneliness also crept-in despite being surrounded by people, as I often felt alone in what I was living.
-I quickly came to realize that my happiness could not be directly dependent on how well my daughter was doing.
-I needed to look outside of myself for help in how to cope with a situation I could not change, and would be present for my daughter’s life.
+I also felt a terrifying lack of control to assure her with a positive outcome.
+Loneliness soon crept-in despite being surrounded by people, as I often felt alone in what I was living.
+I quickly came to realize that my happiness could not be directly dependent on how well my daughter was doing in her development.
+I needed to look outside of myself for help in how to cope with a situation I could not change.
+Her issues were for life.

-Throughout the years, we spent all of our time, energy, and resources helping our daughter develop, by putting her in every possible therapy or treatment that could potentially help.
+Throughout the years, we spent all of our time, energy, and resources helping our daughter develop, by putting her in every possible therapy or treatment that could potentially help her progress.
 After 10 years of living like this, I could tell that my inner strength reserves were depleted.

-As our daughter started finding her place, and things became more stable, the time came for me to start looking at addressing my own needs, and to create a balanced lifestyle for my family.
-I wanted a life filled with lots of joyful moments guided by our deepest passions, so we could get through the tough times.
+As our daughter started finding her place in the world, and things became more stable, the time came for me to address my own needs.
+I also wanted desperately to create a balanced lifestyle for my family.
+I wanted a life filled with lots of joyful moments guided by our deepest passions so we could get through the tough times.
 Since rough patches are a guarantee for special needs families, this was a protective strategy I felt absolutely necessary.
-The first thing I realized was that I needed to shake the numbness I felt from being on autopilot, and immerse myself back into life.
-And so I went out in the woods to get lost, and found my soul!
+The first thing I realized was that I needed to shake the numbness I felt from being on autopilot, and bring myself back into the flow of life.
+And so I went out in the woods to get lost but found my soul!

 Turning to nature was not a conscious decision, but the wellness effects were powerful and transformative.
-My main medicine became being in the presence of horses, which I got into by chance (although I believe that everything happens for a reason).
+My main medicine was being in the presence of horses, which I got into by chance (although I believe that everything happens for a reason).
 Being a therapist myself, it is not always easy for me to find resources that are effective.
-I require a less traditional and more soulful approach to get my juices flowing, and for me to find motivation to fully engage in my own wellness process.
+I require a less traditional and more soulful approach to get my juices flowing.
+That is how I find motivation to fully engage in my own wellness process.
 Equine interventions became so effective for me that I became a certified practitioner in Equinisity, adopted 4 horses of my own, and moved my family onto a beautiful acreage outside the city, in the cutest Hacienda-style house you have ever seen!
 I never do anything half-way obviously…

 The positive domino effect of living with intention escalated in so many areas of my life, that I began to want to help others!
 It started with supporting other moms of children with special needs, and has now evolved into the creation of my own brand of equine-assisted support©.
 I can honestly say that I am living my dharma!